Building Java Web Applications

 The

-variable from the request and renders it inside an h2
+response page accessed the user variable from the request and renders it inside an h2 tag.

-plugin and run the app
+Add the gretty plugin and run the app

 The

-plugin is an outstanding community-supported plugin that can be found in the Gradle plugin repository at https://plugins.gradle.org/plugin/org.akhikhl.gretty
+gretty plugin is an outstanding community-supported plugin that can be found in the Gradle plugin repository at https://plugins.gradle.org/plugin/org.akhikhl.gretty.
+The plugin makes it easy to run or test webapps on either Jetty or Tomcat.

 Add it to our project by adding the following line to the

-block inside build.gradle
+plugins block inside build.gradle.

 Updating

-to add gretty
+build.gradle to add grettyplugins {

 id 'war'